Joshi-Ketaki/LeetPractice/README.md

 3. Trees

 Misc:
+1. basics: Some basic examples to familiarize yourself with usage of maps/sets or some thinking patterns.
-high_frequency: Some commonly seen coding patterns.
+2. high_frequency: Some commonly seen coding patterns.

 ## Structure of the Files:
 Each file has the question written in comments followed by my implementation of the solution along with a few notes.